ivonunes/plumekit/docs/components/index.md

 ## Slots

-`@slot` renders the trailing content passed to a component:
+Sometimes a caller needs to pass markup, not just values. `@slot` renders the trailing content passed to a component:

 ```plume
 @component Panel(title) {